Buying real estate in New Zealand?

 The Business Consumer Index (BCI) is the name given to this metric, which relies on surveys and assessments of business leaders to gauge their confidence in the present and future economic conditions.

-The ANZ Bank New Zealand's data indicates that the Business Confidence Index is currently -31 for New Zealand.
+The ANZ Bank New Zealand's data indicates that the Business Confidence Index is currently 61 for New Zealand.
+This score is excellent.

 New Zealand is providing less building permits